drhsqlite/pikchr/doc/userman.md

 By default, objects are stacked beside each other from left to right.
 The Pikchr layout engine keeps track of the "layout direction" which can be one of "right", "down", "left", or "up".
-The layout direction defaults to "right".
-But you can change it using a statement which consists of just the name of the new direction.
-So, for example, if we insert the "down" statement in front of our test script, like
+The layout direction defaults to "right", but you can change it using a statement which consists of just the name of the new direction.
+So, if we insert the "down" statement in front of our test script, like
 this: